Skip to main content

 • What services drive the highest revenue or impact?

-• Which one or two actions matter most (book appointment, call, buy, contact)?
+• Which one or two actions matter most (call, book, buy, contact)?

-• What questions do patients or clients ask most often before committing?
+• What questions do clients or customers ask most often before committing?

 • How confident is your team updating website content internally?

-• Do you need online booking, forms, seasonal promos, or multilingual content?
+• Do you need online booking, forms, campaigns, or multilingual content?

-• What do your current analytics tell you about traffic and drop-off points?
+• What do your current analytics say about traffic and drop-off points?

 The answers shape the site architecture, UX, and content structure.
 The goal is a website that is purpose-built to convert, not just visually pleasing.